Gian Marco: 15 years of career

-On 2005 Gian Marco held a show at the Estadio Monumental de Perú to celebrate his career of 15 years, and had more than 40,000 spectators.
+In 2005 Gian Marco held a show at the Estadio Monumental de Perú to celebrate his career of 15 years, and had more than 40,000 spectators.
 Several guests including Regina Alcover (his mother), Mauricio y Palo de Agua, Pelo Madueño and Antonio Cartagena, among others, clothed in this emotional Gianmarco concert.
 The concert ended with a rendition of "Hoy" ("Today"), which ended with a mix of "huaynos".
 Grandes Éxitos (Greatest Hits), was released in 2006, by Phantom Records only in Peruvian territory.
 This album focuses at Gian Marco's fifth album Al Quinto Día (The Fifth Day), and also highlight the best songs of his other works.
 Also that year, he recorded the song for the animated film Dragones: Destino de fuego (Dragons: Destiny of Fire), where is the performer of the soundtrack, also titled "Destino de fuego".

 On 17 November 2006, Gian Marco releases 8, which includes ten unreleased tracks and features the first single in Peruvian territory, a song titled "No Te Avisa" ("It Doesn't Warn You"), for the rest of the world, the first single was "¿Qué Pasa?" ("What's Up?"), a song in which Gian Marco foray into the rap and gives its followers a somewhat different sound than they normally are used to hear.
 The album 20 Years, was made to celebrate 20 years of artistic life.
 There are 20 songs, 18 of which are re-recorded, and two unreleased songs "Invisible" and "In another Life".
 The song "Invisible" was composed by Gian Marco and Amaury Gutierrez.
 In 2012 he was awarded in Mexico a Quadruple Platinum Certification by his label for selling over 400,000 copies of his albums in Latin America since the beginning of his career as an independent artist in 2006.
 Later that year he won his third Latin Grammy.